Ruturaj-27/Capgemini_ADAPT/README.md

 # Capgemini_ADAPT
-Programming questions of ADAPT
+Programming questions of ADAPT.

-In this, I have solved some coding questions from the ADAPT training of Capgemini (Pre joining training).
+The following are some coding questions I solved from the ADAPT (Pre-joining training) of Capgemini.